Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Many Edmontonians have a habit of bypassing Red Deer on road trips to the south, or only stopping in Gasoline Alley for a pee, gas, and snack break.
 But spend a day in Red Deer proper and you may be pleasantly surprised!

 With young kids, don’t miss tubing and an artificial beach at Discovery Canyon.
 Older kids and adults may prefer to go tubing on Red Deer River – Fort Normandeau is the perfect launching point.
-Heritage Ranch and Alberta Sports Museum are two other cool stops just off the highway.
+Heritage Ranch and Alberta Sports Museum are two other cool stops just off the highway (see here for more cool museums around Edmonton!)

 For even more ideas, see my guide to 40 things to do in Red Deer.
 If you decide to spend the night in Red Deer, Cambridge Red Deer Hotel (see on Booking / TripAdvisor / Agoda) is a good value choice with a pool.